GABRA2: Function

 GABRA2 mediates neural activity necessary for information processing in inter-neurons.
 GABRA2 participates in transporting Cl^{−} ions into the membrane, since it forms part of the GABA-A receptor.
 The influx of Cl^{−} causes the hyper-polarization of the membrane, leading to inhibitory actions.

 GABRA2 increases the risk of anxiety making it a target for treating behavioral disorders.
 Some examples of behavioral disorders include anxiety, alcohol dependence, and drug use.
 GABRA2 is a binding site for benzodiazepines.
 Benzodiazepines are psychoactive drugs known to reduce anxiety.
 Benzodiazepines bind to GABRA2 causing chloride channels to open, leading to the hyper-polarization of the membrane.
-One such benzodiazepine, Diazepam, targets this alpha subunit in GABA-A to induce inhibitory effects.
+One such benzodiazepine, Clobazam, targets this alpha subunit in GABA-A to induce inhibitory effects.

 GABRA2 is associated with reward behavior when it activates the insula.
 The insula is part of the cerebral cortex responsible for emotions.
 GABRA2 role in reward behavior explains the higher risk of alcohol dependence and drug use behavior.